Microsoft developed Windows 10 as the current operating system in the family of Windows NT operating systems.

 In addition, Windows 10 system, Task View, virtual desktop system, Microsoft Edge web browser, and other new or updated applications, built-in support for fingerprint or facial recognition input, new security features for business environments, DirectX 12 to improve graphics capabilities for video games and WDDM 2.0 features.

-Terry Myerson, Deputy General Manager for Windows and Devices Group for Windows, demonstrated that the objectives of this system were designed in this direction since it aimed to install Windows 10 on at least one billion devices for two or three years after Microsoft launched.
+Terry Myerson, Deputy General Manager for Windows and Devices Group for Windows, demonstrated that the objectives of this system were designed in this direction since it aimed to install Win10 on at least one billion devices for two or three years after Microsoft launched.

-Targeting this, Terry Myerson received generally positive reviews the day Windows 10 was released.
+Targeting this, Terry Myerson generally received favorable reviews the day Windows 10 was released.

-Critics have welcomed the decision to use the user interface offered by Windows 8 and Windows 10 in a non-touch environment to provide the same desktop-oriented interface as Microsoft’s previous versions of Windows.
+The decision to use the user interface offered by Windows 8 and 10 in a non-touch environment has been welcomed by critics.
+They appreciate that it provides the same desktop-oriented interface as Microsoft’s previous versions of Windows.

 Critics also welcomed Win10 promotional software enhancements on Win8.1, integration of Xbox Live, Cortana’s functionality, and replacement of Internet Explorer with Microsoft Edge.